swtimmer/digp_blog/README.md

 # Data Insights Global Practice MSDN blog

 In this Git repository I will place code that has been used in blog posts that I write for my team's blog at http://blogs.msdn.com/b/data_insights_global_practice/.
+My work evolves mostly around implementations that utilize the [Azure Machine Learning studio](https://studio.azureml.net/Home), hence you will find most of my blog posts and code (R or Python) being on that topic.

 ## Current blog posts: